 The accountancy of the local convents was controlled by their respective provincial houses.
 Each year, the provincial bursar and the provincial prior would visit every convent in the province and check the validity of both the procedures and the accounts.
-In addition to controlling for fairness and ensuring that the convent's economy was in good health, this denotes the desire of the General Curia to standardise practices within the order.
+In addition to controlling for fairness and ensuring that the convent's economy was in good health, this denotes the desire of the General Curia to standardize practices within the order.
 These visits were also an occasion for the provincial house to exchange information with its local convents.
-Indeed, the study of the economic governance of the order's local convents reveals the impressive attention given by the monks to their credit activities at their own level, as well as their connection to the rest of the order.
-As such, they were simply a part of an activity which developed nationwide and contributed to a nationally integrated organisation.
+Indeed, the study of the economic governance of the local convents of the order reveals the impressive attention given by the monks to their credit activities at their own level, as well as their connection to the rest of the order.
+As such, they were only a part of an activity which developed nation wide and contributed to a nationally integrated organization.

-The convent's monks or nuns met every week in the library to discuss and vote on the convent's daily decisions.
-Each convent had to take minutes and, in particular, to record the economic decisions taken, in meeting reports (libros de acuerdos).
-I was able to study two of these reports from two different convents of the Theresian Carmelite Order, which constitutes, to my knowledge, the first analysis of this type of source.
+The convent's monks or nuns met every week in the library to discuss and vote on the convents' daily decisions.
+Each convent had to take minutes of those decisions, and in particular economic decisions, in meeting reports (libros de acuerdos).
+I could study two of these reports from two different convents of the Theresian Carmelite Order, which constitutes, to my knowledge, the first analysis of these types of sources.
 These reports have been enlightening to understand the economic governance of each convent.

-Hence, on the first page, the meeting report of the convent of Bolarque stipulates: "Our Definitory decided that in every convent there be a special
+Hence, on the first page, the meeting report of the convent of Bolarque stipulates: "Our Definitory decided that in every convent there be a special book where written down and noted are the decisions made during the conventual chapters concerning their rents and